Review of Podcast Production School

 You’ll get a lifetime access to the course including all updates.
 When you complete the course, there’s certification which you can use in your resume to clients.

-There is also an option to get membership to the Podcast Production School community for 30 days for $1 ($49/month after).
+There is also an option to get membership to the Podcast Production School community.
 In this community, you can ask all the questions you have about podcasting, see additional specialized training and access job postings.